Taxation of Trusts and their Beneficiaries

 – Capital Gains Allocated to Principal

 The personal exemption is added back to taxable income because, while it is a deduction, it is not an actual expense, and thus, it is available for distribution.
-Tax-exempt interest is added because it is not includible in taxable income, but it is available for distribution to the beneficiaries.
+Tax-exempt interest is added because it is not includible in taxable income, but it is available to distribute to beneficiaries.
 Since the tax-exempt interest is distributed, the expenses allocable to the interest are also subtracted.
-Capital gains that are allocated to trust principal are subtracted from taxable income because the gains are not distributed to the beneficiaries.
-For the same reason, capital losses that are allocated to trust principal are added back, because the losses decrease taxable income, but do not decrease the income that is available for distribution to the beneficiaries.
+Capital gains allocated to trust principal are subtracted from taxable income because the gains are not distributed to the beneficiaries.
+For the same reason, capital losses allocated to trust principal are added back, because the losses decrease taxable income, but do not decrease the income available for distribution to beneficiaries.

 The trust issues a Schedule K-1, Beneficiary’s Share of Income, Deductions, Credits, etc. of Form 1041, U.S. Income Tax Return for Estates and Trusts to each beneficiary, listing the beneficiary's share of income and deductions.
 Only taxable income is listed; tax-exempt income is omitted.